Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Simulation Studies

-We then consider the case with an intercept and two covariates using the same setting as in Scenario 1.
+We then consider the case with an intercept and two covariates as described in Scenario 2(b).
 The true regression coefficients are plotted in the subfigures (a-c) of Figure~\ref{eg2}.
 The subfigures (d-f) of Figure~\ref{eg2} give the estimated coefficients from SVCI on the \texttt{chicago} network.
 The results demonstrate that our method is also capable of capturing the clustered coefficient patterns on a linear network.
-In addition, the log intensity estimation results presented in the lower part of Table~\ref{tab4} are in general consistent with the findings presented in Scenario 1 and Scenario 2.(a), that is, the performance of the SVCI model with the logistic regression likelihood or with a larger $n$ is more preferable.
-Table~\ref{tab4} also displays the results from LGCP as a comparison.
-The result indicates a clear improvement of using SVCI over LGCP in terms of estimation accuracy.
+In addition, the log intensity estimation results presented in the lower part of Table~\ref{tab4} are in general consistent with the findings presented in Scenario 1 and Scenario 2(a), that is, the performance of the SVCI model with the logistic regression likelihood or with a larger $m$ is more preferable.
+Table~\ref{tab4} displays the results from LGCP as a comparison, which indicate a clear improvement of using SVCI over LGCP in terms of estimation accuracy.